 We know instinctively that our five physical human senses - sight, sound, touch, smell, taste - are limited.
 They can sense directly only certain aspects of what we imagine to be the whole of reality.
 We have the ability to design and construct instruments that can extend the range and sensitivity of our five human senses.
-What is humanly possible to sense and deduce - both directly and through artificial instruments - is what we call known reality.
+What is humanly possible to sense and deduce - both directly and through artificial instruments - is what I call known reality.
 This is seen to work according to identifiable universal laws of cause and effect.
 It is not necessarily limited to what we usually think of as physical reality.
 Mathematics and logic have no physical bodies, but they are certainly real, and they are part of what we know.

 We speculate continually about aspects of reality that may exist beyond the reach of the instruments we have so far developed.
-We call this unknown but knowable reality.
+I call this unknown but knowable reality.
 In the future, we may be able to sense and deduce further aspects of reality as we design and develop better instruments.
 We thus gradually extend the boundary of known reality.
 As we do, we observe that all our newly won territory of knowledge continues to uphold the same familiar laws of cause and effect, and helps us to understand them better.
 Like known reality, unknown but knowable reality may contain not only physical entities and phenomena but also mathematical or logical abstractions.

 It is conceivable that there may be an ultimate limit to how far we can probe the unknown with physical instrumentation and deductive reasoning.
 In other words, there is probably a final boundary to knowable reality beyond which it is fundamentally impossible for physical instrumentation or deductive reasoning ever to penetrate.
 This we can call unknowable reality or perhaps hyper-reality.
 We would be arrogant to suppose that what is thus unknowable does not exist.
 The limit of knowable reality is a limit of the physical human life-form: not the universe itself.